unitreerobotics/z1_controller/README.md

 docker build . -t bytelogics:z1_controller

 ## Run the docker instance
+Make sure you are not in build folder but in the parent then run

-docker run -ti --rm --network host -p 8071:8071 bytelogics:z1_controller
+`docker run -ti --rm --network host -p 8071:8071 bytelogics:z1_controller`

 Cmake command you can do catkin_make -DCOMMUNICATION=ROS then you dont need to edit the cmake.txt file